-The figure to the right illustrates the OSI model of communications networking.
+The figure to the left illustrates the OSI model of communications networking.
 IWL tests for the correct implementation of the protocols at Layer 3 the Network Layer and Layer 4 the Transport Layer.

 Layer 2, the Data Link Layer, and Layer 1, the Physical Layer, represent the lower level electronic signaling and physical interfaces supporting the network communication.
-The chip and card suppliers for these products provide tests for the protocol implementation.
+The chip and card suppliers for these products provide tests for these layers.

 Typically communications performance testing for connected cars means a mobile network.